Matthias Meier

 Workshop Organization

-2024 Workshop on Firm Heterogeneity and Macroeconomics: Call for Papers
+2024 Workshop on Firm Heterogeneity and Macroeconomics: Program

-2023 Workshop on Firm Heterogeneity and Macroeconomics: Schedule
+2023 Workshop on Firm Heterogeneity and Macroeconomics: Program

-2022 Workshop on Firm Heterogeneity and Macroeconomics: Schedule
+2022 Workshop on Firm Heterogeneity and Macroeconomics: Program

 Published and Accepted Papers